Deep-Symmetry/afterglow/README.md

  src="doc/modules/ROOT/assets/images/zulip-icon-circle.svg"
  width="128" height="128"></a>

-Deep Symmetry's projects are generously sponsored with hosting by <a href="https://zulip.com">Zulip</a>, an open-source modern team chat app designed to keep both live and asynchronous conversations organized.
+Deep Symmetry&rsquo;s projects are generously sponsored with hosting by <a href="https://zulip.com">Zulip</a>, an open-source modern team chat app designed to keep both live and asynchronous conversations organized.
 Thanks to them, you can <a